 Business support measures, such as grants, interest compensations, and guarantees generally lack transparency, preventing the public from analyzing their fairness and efficiency.

-It is worth noting that the general state of transparency and accountability has predictably deteriorated during wartime.
+Predictably, the general state of transparency and accountability has deteriorated in wartime conditions.
 Civil servants are not required to submit income declarations under martial law, and the registry of existing declarations is offline.
-Multiple business registries are not available in open data format, while millions of court decisions were hidden from court registries.
-These limitations don’t explicitly influence recovery but create conditions that hinder the anticorruption activities of civil society.
+Multiple business registries are still unavailable in open data format, while millions of court decisions have been omitted from court registries.
+These limitations create conditions that hinder the anticorruption activities of civil society.

-5. Gaps and recommendations
+5. Gaps and Recommendations